michaelmcandrew/arch-install/README.md

 editor 0
 ```

 This sets `/boot/efi/loader/entries/arch.conf` as the default entry.
-Since we only have one entry it makes sense to set the timeout to 0 which will boot it immediatley.
+Since we only have one entry it makes sense to set timeout to 0 which will boot the default immediately.

 Create a new file `/boot/efi/loader/entries/arch.conf` to contain details of the Arch Linux system we want to boot.
 The file should look similar to the following example.